tealamore/tealamore.github.io/_posts/2020-8-7-Lombok-SneakyThrows.md

     }

     private void doesSomething() throws IOException {
+        File file = new File("");
-        new File("").getCanonicalPath();
+        throw new IOException();
     }
 }
 ```

-It is quite a bit cleaner that way and as we'll cover later on, using the `@SneakyThrows` would allow us to catch the `IOException` elsewhere in our service.
+It is quite a bit cleaner that way and as we'll cover later on, using the `@SneakyThrows` would allow us to catch the `IOException` elsewhere in our service instead of just swallowing the exception.

 ## So what's the Catch?

-Because of how java works, we cannot have a catch block that catches a checked exception that isn't thrown by the method we're calling.
+Because of how java works, we cannot have a catch block that catches a checked exception that a method doesn't say it might throw.
+Sorry for all the negatives in a row there.

 For example, if we do